Auriga Streams III: the mass-metallicity relation does not rule out tidal mass loss in Local Group satellites: Disrupting satellites in Auriga

 where $M_X$ is the ratio of mass in species $X$ to the total mass of the parent gas cell, the second term converts mass to number density using the atomic mass of each species, and the third term sets $\text{[Fe/H]}_\odot \equiv 0$ \citep{Asplund:2021}.
 When computing the mean metallicities for an accretion event, we follow conventions for resolved star observations in the Local Group.
 In particular, we weight each star particle by its present-day stellar mass and compute the mean of [Fe/H] as defined in Equation~\ref{eqn:feh-definition} \citep[see Section 3.1 of][]{Escala:2018}.
 For each system\footnote{We remove 13 systems (of 419 total) that are phase-mixed with intrinsic $M_\star \lesssim 10^7$~M$_\odot$ and [Fe/H] $\gtrsim$ -0.9.
 These are contaminated by merger-driven starbursts, becoming outliers in mass-metallicity-age.} we compute the mean metallicity two ways: across all stars formed in that system (`total') and only those bound to the progenitor (`bound').
 We refer to the resulting mass-metallicity relations as `intrinsic' and `(tidally) evolved', respectively.
 We denote the fraction of total stellar mass that remains bound to the progenitor as $f_\text{bound}$\footnote{We refer to Sections 1 and 3 of \citetalias{Riley:2025} for adopted nomenclature and definitions (e.g., `bound', `progenitor', `total stellar mass' of a system).}.

 We caution that the Auriga model produces central galaxies, satellites, and stellar haloes that are more metal rich than in observations \citep{Monachesi:2019, Grand:2021, Kizhuprakkat:2024}.
 We focus on the evolution of the mass-metallicity relation as Auriga satellites lose stellar mass, which depends on \textit{relative} changes.
 In Section \ref{sec:local-group-sats} we compare the offsets from the mass-metallicity relation for both Auriga and observations, but only after normalizing by the scatter about their respective relations, which also mitigates this issue.
+Similarly, if satellites in Auriga disrupt too readily (either from numerical resolution or unrealistic physical properties), the general qualitative trends reported in this work should still hold.